ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 The {{site.data.keyword.cloud_notm}} API key is automatically set for a resource group and region when the first action that requires the {{site.data.keyword.containerlong_notm}} admin access policy is performed.
 For example, one of your admin users creates the first cluster in the `default` resource group in the `us-south` region.
 By doing that, the {{site.data.keyword.cloud_notm}} IAM API key for this user is stored in the account for this resource group and region.
 The API key is used to order resources in IBM Cloud infrastructure, such as new worker nodes or VLANs.
 A different API key can be set for each region within a resource group.

 When a different user performs an action in this resource group and region that requires interaction with the IBM Cloud infrastructure portfolio, such as creating a new cluster or reloading a worker node, the stored API key is used to determine whether sufficient permissions exist to perform that action.
-To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containerlong_notm}} admin users the **Super user** classic infrastructure access policy .
+To make sure that infrastructure-related actions in your cluster can be successfully performed, assign your {{site.data.keyword.containerlong_notm}} admin users the **Super user** classic infrastructure access policy  and **Administrator** platform role to VPC infrastructure in {{site.data.keyword.cloud_notm}} IAM.
 For more information, see [Managing user access](/docs/openshift?topic=openshift-users#infra_access).

 If you find that you need to update the API key that is stored for a resource group and region, you can do so by running the [ibmcloud oc api-key reset](#cs_api_key_reset) command.
 This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.